phpsu/phpsu/docs/CommandLine/Sync.md

 ```

 The Arguments can be any of the defined AppInstances.
-They can not be the same AppInstance as than phpsu would be jobless.
+They can not be the same as phpsu would then be jobless.

 ### The Option --dry-run